iwilare/category-theory-course-2025/2025-02-21 - Lecture 4 - String and pasting diagrams.md

 At the same time you have programs.
 Given *ANY* category whatsoever, one can construct a *canonical* corresponding programming language:

-- *(Types).* type of of your programming language are exactly the objects of the category.
+- *(Types).* type of your programming language are exactly the objects of the category.
 - *(Programs/functions).* are the arrows.

 ```rust